avaya-dux/neo-library-react/README.md

 If you would like to contribute to this project, you can start in our [how to dev doc](./readmes/how-to-dev.md)

-## License MIT
+## License

-need to contact Avaya legal about this
+Copyright 2020-2021 Avaya Inc. All Rights Reserved.